frederic-mahe/mumu/README.md

 merging from happening.
 Additionally, mumu filters and sorts input data differently.
 When combined, these differences result in slightly more merging with mumu (by a few percent).
-Use the `--legacy` option if you need to reproduce lulu's results.
+Use the `--legacy` option if you need to reproduce lulu's results exactly.

 **mumu** is fully tested, with 173 carefully crafted individual black-box tests, covering 100% of the application-specific C++